Repository Server

 }

-Make sure you use a recent nginx version (>=1.16) and you start your kopia server with a certificate (--insecure does not work), e.g.
+Make sure you use a recent nginx version (>=1.16) and you start your kopia server with a certificate (--insecure does not work, as GRPC needs TLS, which is used by Repository Server), e.g.

 kopia server start --address 0.0.0.0:51515 --tls-cert-file ~/my.cert --tls-key-file ~/my.key